betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 Stepping through each step:

 - **Finding the top two selections in the market:** check each runner to see if they're one of the two market favourites - I'm doing this by going through the best available to back (blue) price for each runner, ranking them in order (which sorts them from highest to lowest - which is the opposite of what we want) then subtracting that rank number from the total number of selections available to inverse the order.
-Finally I plus one to the resulting rank - if I didn't do this then you'd have a rank order that started at 0, not 1, and I thought that would just confuse matters!
+Finally, I plus one to the resulting rank - if I didn't do this then you'd have a rank order that started at 0, not 1, and I thought that would just confuse matters!

 Once it's established what each selection's rank is, we then check if that rank is less than three, and if it is we know that the runner in question is one of the top two in the market, based on the current available to back prices.